NSTroy/nstroy.github.io/docs/portfolio.md

 <p>In the course of creating and deploying TypeMetal to Apple’s <a target="_blank" href="https://apps.apple.com/us/app/typemetal/id647212021?mt=12">Mac App Store</a>, I’ve built experience with App Store requirements, the submission/review process, and how to get things done from the outside.
 I’ve also leveraged my Apple platform expertise to help 3rd party apps like <a target="_blank" href="https://www.git-tower.com">Tower</a> add <a target="_blank" href="https://www.git-tower.com/blog/tower-mac-10/">new features and enhancements</a>.</p>

+<p>TypeMetal 3’s development has entailed a move to Swift and TypeScript for most new code, and has expanded the scope of my work to encompass UIKit-based native iOS development.</p>

 </section>